cristhian-munoz007/elba-blog/src/blogs/coding-dont-cut-it.md

 pass out links to your development server.
 This is how your business clients feel about you: Imagine how much easier it would be to work with these programmers if they just understood what I was asking them for without me having to dumb everything down and be so ridiculously specific!
 And, guess what?
 It’s the business that pays your salary.

-This is the one thing that finance, specially hedge funds do right.
+This is the one thing that finance, especially hedge funds do right.
 Align the technology interests with the profits, over exploratory and over controlled environments that are too technologically mature.

 And again, I think it's healthy.
 I don't know if that should be the actual equilibrium the industry should head towards.
 But I feel that a little contraction was necessary to humble us down and for us young developers to become less entitled and more ready to dig on any kind of tech our company needs us to.
 Because we will learn a lot, and if we stand past this hiring freezes and layoffs and etc, we'll probably going to excel at it.